 If you take a walk through the cardio equipment area of a fitness center, you will probably see a Stairmaster.
 It looks like a large machine with handrails and two flat pedals that you push down.
-A less common sight is a Stepclimber.
-It looks like a mini, stationary escalator.
+Many gyms also offer a step climber that looks like a mini, stationary escalator.
 Both machines function to help you burn calories and improve cardiovascular fitness.
 The one you choose depends on your goals and personal preference.

 The Stairmaster is an aerobic exercise machine that simulates stair climbing.
 You move your feet up and down against resistance as if propelling yourself up a continuous flight of stairs.
-You will burn calories as you use the muscles in your legs to accomplish the workout -- 150-pound woman can sizzle 260 calories in 30 minutes going at a moderate pace.
-Stairmasters are easily found in fitness centers and newer Stairmasters have televisions connected to them to keep your mind occupied while you are climbing.
+You burn calories as you use the muscles in your legs to accomplish the workout -- 150-pound woman can sizzle 260 calories in 30 minutes going at a moderate pace.
+Stairmasters are easily found in fitness centers and newer Stairmasters have televisions connected to them to keep your mind occupied while you're climbing.

-If you are seeking variety in your workout program, the Stepclimber will give you that challenge.
+If you're seeking variety in your workout program, step climbers give you that challenge.
 This machine looks like a revolving staircase as you continuously climb flights of stairs.
-The Stepclimber will develop your balance as you burn calories -- 394 calories in 30 minutes for a 150-pound woman.
+The step climber develop your balance as you burn calories -- 394 calories in 30 minutes for a 150-pound woman.
 As you advance, you can climb backwards and sideways to further benefit your balance and to add variety.
 The sideways movement also strengthens your muscles along the outsides of your legs.

-You will have an easier time finding a Stairmaster at a gym.
 Most health clubs, even the smaller centers, will have a Stairmaster available for your use.
-Stepclimbers are more expensive, so smaller gyms may not offer this piece of equipment and if they do, usually only one will be available.
+Step climbers are more expensive, so smaller gyms may not offer this piece of equipment and if they do, usually only one will be available.